isomerpages/gb-assist/pages/solutionrepo/solution649.md

 ### Description

 Netiquette Software is a complete cloud business solution that comprises Accounting, Inventory and Billing, Customer Relationship Management, Payroll modules and Point of Sales System as well as customized cloud solutions for SMEs to manage core key business operations with real time data reports.
 It has a user-friendly interface with role-specific functionality.

-### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/Netiquette_Annex_3_Part_4.pdf' target='_blank'>here</a> to view details of solution.
+### Packages Available

 ### Eligibility Criteria